 The city of Marietta was the first permanent settlement in the Northwest Territory.
 The name was chosen after Marie Antoinette as she supplied French backing for the Colonies in the Revolutionary War.
 The Campus Martius Museum is located on the corner of Washington and Second Streets in Marietta.
 This building was erected in 1928.

 The Campus Martius Museum was built on the site of the original stockade that was built by the Ohio Company between 1788 and 1791.
 The name Campus Martius was chosen by the Ohio Company and comes from the Latin for “Field of Mars”.
 It was known by the early settlers as Stockade or Campus Martius.

 The Rufus Putnam House was part of the original stockade and it is enclosed inside the museum.
-Rufust Putnam and his wife remained in the house until their deaths.
-The house was restored by the Ohio Historical Society between 1966 and 1972.
+Rufus Putnam and his wife remained in the house until their deaths.
+The Ohio Historical Society restored the house between 1966 and 1972.

 Various events do take place within the Museum.
 Guests can either phone ahead or go onto the website.

 A Short Video Walkthrough Of A Day In Marietta:

 Fun Fact: Did you know that Marietta is a college town?
 It sure is!
 It is home to Marietta College and is a wonderful college town.
 We’ve been busy with college visits in and out of Ohio!
 Recently we visited Louisiana for a visit, if you are headed that way you might want to check out what to do in New Orleans!